 You need protein to build and repair muscles, in addition to providing energy, building the foundation for your organs, and supporting growth.
 People also need to consume nine essential amino acids that the body cannot produce itself.
 It must come from outside protein.

 Side note: Fiber intake is one of the five numbers that we monitor closely in this 30-day weight loss challenge.
 Increasing fiber intake is more effective for weight loss than increasing protein intake.
+Take a look at our high fiber foods chart for some food inspiration.

 How Much Protein Do You Need?